 If this happens to your dog, a visit to the veterinarian is generally called for.
-Frequently the fur has to be trimmed away to halt the spread of the infection.
-Sometimes, these hot spots are so painful, the dog may need to be sedated in order to have the region cleansed and shaved.
+Most often, the dog’s fur has to be trimmed away to halt the spread of the infection and sometimes, these hot spots are so painful, the dog may need to be sedated in order to have the region cleansed and shaved.
 Antibiotics are prescribed to manage the infection and follow-up antibiotics are sent home.
-Sprays, ointments and medicated shampoos are often prescribed to continue treatment at home..
+Sprays, ointments and medicated shampoos are often prescribed to continue treatment at home.
 For some dogs, a special collar may be used that will deter the dog from chewing at the spots.

 Pollen, food, and other allergens can also bring on hot spots if a dog is allergic to something.
 Sometimes special diets with essential fatty acids and a novel protein source such as salmon, lamb or venison might be prescribed to help heal the skin.
 Blood and skin tests can be performed to help identify what the dog is allergic to and special allergy injections or prescription diets is often given.

 Check your dog daily for itchy spots and use flea control suggested by your veterinarian year round to help prevent hot spots caused by flea allergies.
 Daily grooming and brushing can keep mats from developing.
 If your dog is itching excessively, take him to the veterinarian to handle the itching before the infection can develop.